adetaylor/webkit-wiki/Contributing.md

 _Landing should be achieved via merge-queue, this outlines the current behavior of `git-webkit land`_

 To land a change, run `git-webkit land` from the branch to be landed.
-Note that only a [committer](https://github.com/orgs/WebKit/teams/committers) has the privileges to commit a change to the WebKit repository.
-Before changes are landed, the reviewer should be noted in the commit message and changelog. `git-webkit` will automatically modify the commit message, but not the changelog. `git-webkit land` does the following:
+Note that only a [committer](https://github.com/orgs/WebKit/teams/committers) has the privileges to commit a change to the WebKit repository. `git-webkit land` does the following:

 * Check to ensure a pull-request is approved and not blocked
 * Insert reviewer names into the commit message